|Jane Byrne at Chicago’s Annual Gay |

 With ailing former Chicago Mayor Jane Byrne in the news because of Sun-Times columnist Michael Sneed’s commendable campaign to have ... something ... named after Byrne, I went diving into the archives for some of my more substantial encounters with the mayor.

-Here, for history's sake (and with hosting courtesy of Pop Up Archive and the Internet Archive), are two interviews: One from 1991, when -- who remembered? -- she ran a characteristically combative but ultimately unsuccessful campaign to regain the mayor's office; and another from 1992, as she more reflectively reviewed her career and promoted her autobiography, My Chicago.
+Here, for history’s sake are two interviews: One from 1991, when — who remembered? — she ran a characteristically combative but ultimately unsuccessful campaign to regain the mayor’s office; and another from 1992, as she more reflectively reviewed her career and promoted her autobiography, My Chicago.

 1991 interview, during the campaign (with Kerr, Gannon and Shaw):